 Even if you aren’t a ‘minimalist’ you probably still struggle with kids’ toys and clutter all over your house.
 Most people struggle with getting rid of stuff but kids are probably the toughest to ask to part with their toys and trinkets, even though many of them sit untouched for months on end.
-Instead of asking them to give their stuff away, perhaps we should stop giving them stuff and gift them a travel experience.
+Instead of asking them to give their stuff away, perhaps we should stop giving them stuff and gift them experiences.

 Help them catch the travel bug

 The first gift to consider is a map and some travel guides.
 You can even save on the expense of buying travel books by borrowing from the library or utilizing online resources.
-What’s also nice about this phase of the travel experience gift is that it can be an educational piece as well.
-A trip to Washington D.C. to expand on U.S. political history, a visit to the Grand Canyon to explore geographic phenomenon, or a travel abroad to explore other cultures all have educational benefits and can really add to book study.
+What’s also nice about this phase of the experience gift is that it can be an educational piece as well.
+A trip to Washington D.C. to expand on U.S. political history, a visit to the Grand Canyon to explore a geographic phenomenon, or travel abroad to explore other cultures all have educational benefits and can really add to book study.

 Planning inexpensive trips

-Travel can get expensive so you don’t always have to think long or faraway trips.
+Travel can get expensive so you don’t always have to think of long or faraway trips.
 A simple weekend road trip could be just perfect for your kid.
 Maybe even a special trip with mom and dad without any other siblings would be the cherry on top.

 Independent travel experience for teens

 If your child is a teen, consider a solo trip to visit an aunt or uncle in another part of the country.
-You’ll pay for their airline tickets, help with meal costs and spending money, but you won’t need to cover lodging costs!
+You’ll pay for their airline tickets, help with meal costs, and spending money, but you won’t need to cover lodging costs!

 - Their passport

 - A photo album, box or scrapbook supplies or shadow box to store their travel memories